alexandru-vezeteu/sensorFusion/doc/setup.md

 - **Remote - Containers Extension**
   Lets me open and work inside Docker containers as if they were native environments, with full IntelliSense, debugging, and terminal access.

-These tools were lifesavers when dealing with remote development, debugging sensor scripts, and managing ROS2 containers efficiently — all without needing a full desktop experience on the Raspberry Pi itself.
+These tools were lifesavers when dealing with remote development, debugging sensor scripts, and managing ROS2 containers efficiently, all without needing a full desktop experience on the Raspberry Pi itself.

 ---